The Account Settings page allows admins to manage their Checkr account and individual users to manage their account settings. Use this page to:

 - Review partner integration settings

 As part of the background check process, Checkr issues multiple email notifications to candidates.
-If your organization has not enabled Geos for the account, use Settings > Account Settings to define these email addresses.
+If your organization has not enabled Geos for the account, use the Account Settings section of the Settings tab to define these email addresses.

-Note: These email addresses must link to your company, and may link to a shared email account, allowing multiple people within your company to monitor and respond to these requests and replies.
+Note: Email addresses must link to your company and may link to a shared email account, allowing multiple people within your company to monitor and respond to these requests and replies.

 Enter an address for the following fields:

 - Support phone: Enter the phone number that will be provided to candidates to contact you to supply evidence of rehabilitation or other context during the Adverse Action process.

 - Support email: Enter the address that will be provided to candidates to contact you to supply evidence of rehabilitation or other context during the Adverse Action process.